Quasi-Einstein shearfree spacetimes lifted from Sasakian manifolds: CR manifolds and Sasakian manifolds

-We refer to the function $F(z,\bar{z})$ as the potential of $M$.
-It is the potential of the associated Kähler metric $h=2 F_{z\bar{z}}dz\, d\bar{z}$ in $\mathbb C_z$ and completely determines the geometry of the Sasakian manifold $M$.
-We refer to this metric as the underlying Kähler metric of the Sasakian manifold.\\
+The leaf space of the integral curves of the Reeb vector field $\cZ=\partial_u $ is in this case simply $\mathbb C_z$.
+It has a natural Kähler structure with Kähler potential $F(z,\bar{z})$ and Kähler metric $h = 2F_{z\bar{z}}dz \, d\bar{z}$ in $\mathbb{C}_z$.
+On the other hand, a Kähler manifold with Kähler potential $F$ also completely determines the geometry of the Sasakian manifold $M$.
+We refer to the metric $h$ as the underlying Kähler metric of the Sasakian manifold.
+The Ricci form of the underlying Kähler metric is given by $2\I \operatorname{R}d z \wedge d\bar{z}$ with